 - or silver plated,

-to give them a special shine or to protect them from scratches.
-Chlorine can attack these coatings and cause them to wear or peel.
+to give them a to give special shine or them before to protect against scratches. chlorine can this attack coatings and cause them to wear out or peel off.

-Jewelry that contains gemstones or pearls can also be affected by chlorine.
-Chlorine can attack the surface of the stones or pearls and affect their brilliance and clarity.
+Jewelry, the Gemstones or Pearls may also be Chlorine affected Chlorine can Attack the surface of the stones or pearls and impair their brilliance and clarity.

-To minimize the effects of chlorine on jewelry, you should try to avoiddirect contact between the jewelry and water containing chlorine t8>.
+Around the Effects of chlorine on jewelry to minimize, you should try to direct contact between the jewelry and chlorinated water to avoid.

-It is recommended that you remove jewelry before swimming in pools containing chlorine and only put it back on after swimming.
+It is recommended to Jewelry before swimming in chlorinated pools to file and only put it back on after swimming.

-If you still don't want to take off your jewelry while swimming, you should rinse the jewelry thoroughly with clean water after swimming to remove any chlorine residue.
+Would you like to Do not remove jewelry while swimming, you should Jewelry after swimming thoroughly with clean water rinseto remove chlorine residues.

 Discover your new waterproof jewelry at DIAMOND MODE: